coveooss/gotemplate/README.md

-exec | command string, args ... | Returns the result of the shell command as structured data (as string if no other conversion is possible). formatList | format string, list | Return a list of strings by applying the format to each element of the supplied list. functions | | Return the list of available functions. get | key, map | Returns the value associated with the supplied map. glob | args ... | Returns the expanded list of supplied arguments (expand *[]? on filename). id | string | Returns a valid go identifier from the supplied string (replacing any non compliant character by _). include | template, args ... | Returns the result of the named template rendering (like template but it is possible to capture the output).
+exec | command string, args ... | Returns the result of the shell command as structured data (as string if no other conversion is possible). formatList | format string, list | Return a list of strings by applying the format to each element of the supplied list. functions | | Return the list of available functions. glob | args ... | Returns the expanded list of supplied arguments (expand *[]? on filename). id | string | Returns a valid go identifier from the supplied string (replacing any non compliant character by _). include | template, args ... | Returns the result of the named template rendering (like template but it is possible to capture the output).